wallarm/product-documentation/docs/latest/about-wallarm-waf/protecting-against-attacks.md

 Wallarm can process attacks in the following modes:

 * Monitoring mode: detects but does not block attacks.
-* Safe blocking mode: detects attacks but blocks only those originated from [greylisted IPs](../user-guides/ip-lists/greylist.md).
-Legitimate requests originated from greylisted IPs are not blocked.
+* Safe blocking mode: detects attacks but blocks only those originated from [graylisted IPs](../user-guides/ip-lists/graylist.md).
+Legitimate requests originated from graylisted IPs are not blocked.
 * Blocking mode: detects and blocks attacks.

 Wallarm ensures quality request analysis and low level of false positives.
 However each protected application has its own specificities, so we recommend analyzing the work of the Wallarm in the monitoring mode before enabling the blocking mode.